-Hellebores are the best.
-Helleborus orientalis, helleborus niger, any of the stemless species that grow straight from the ground up are special.
+Hellebores are a great shade perennial for the Northwest garden.
+I love Helleborus orientalis, helleborus niger, Helleborus x hybridus.
+Any of the stemless species that grow straight from the ground are special.
 In fact, I really can’t think of a better shade perennial for a Seattle garden.
 They’re hardy, easy to grow, boast gorgeous glossy leaves.
 They don’t flop or trail or put on uneven new growth.
 They just expand in a loose mound, getting slightly wider and not much taller each year.
-Hostas are fun for their foliage, brunneras as well, but for a graceful structure, evergreen foliage, and long-lasting flowers, hellebores or “Lenten roses” truly stand out.
+Hostas are fun for their foliage, brunneras as well, but for a graceful structure, evergreen foliage, and long-lasting flowers, hellebores truly stand out.
 Most gardeners know they are one of the few perennials that bloom in late winter, which also makes them precious, but there are other fun facts you may not know about hellebores.

 - The colored “petals,” are actually sepals, little protective wrappers for the flowers inside.